SSRISANTOSHI/GDSC-Competitive-Programming-Code-/README.md

 #COMPETITIVE PROGRAMING CODE

 Description:

-  This programming code is for the people who find difficulty in solving the programming problem and the programming problems are solved in python programming language which is user friendly to all the people to learn and explore.
+  The programming problems are solved using python programming language which is user friendly to all the people to learn and explore.

+  This programming code is for the people who find difficulty or do not have any idea in solving the programming problem.

   The .py file contains the code for the following programming problems:
       * Arrange words in a string in the order of their incresing length.
       * Removing duplicate elements from the sorted array.